cy4n1c/alacritty-dropdown/README.md

 160 = 1080 / 9 / 0.75
 ```

-Finally, bind your preferred key using your your desktop environment to Alacritty Dropdown.
+Finally, bind your preferred key in your desktop environment settings to Alacritty Dropdown.

 ## Notes